e271828e/Flight.jl/docs/notes/design/framework_spec.md

   handlers, so a continuous edge-reset is same-boundary by construction.
 - **Guard predicates, edges and priors** ([§2.1](#21-events-two-detection-policies), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
-A guard defines a predicate — a `Bool` form, or a sign value `σ` with positive = holding.
+A guard defines a predicate — a `Bool` form, or a sign value `σ` with positive = holding — and the form chosen *is* the detection policy: `Bool` boundary-detected, sign localized.
 Events fire on not-holding → holding *edges* against per-event priors (the previous boundary's quiescent sample): a predicate that keeps holding fires once, at the boundary where it first held.
 Boundary zero sets every prior to not-holding, so a predicate already holding in